It’s Not a New Topic

 1955: Central District 51 requested to be consolidated with Washington District 52.
 At the time, Central was a one-room schoolhouse at the corner of Wilmor and Newcastle Roads (now a church) with around 30 students enrolled.
 District 52 opposed this measure, and the proposal was eventually denied by the Tazewell County Board of School Trustees.
 The reason for District 52’s opposition and the Board’s denial were the same: With the significant development of the Hillcrest and Washington Estates areas that had just begun to take shape, Central would likely gain significant enrollment in the coming years that would greatly change their school situation.

-1961: A bill was proposed that would force the consolidation of any district under 200 students.
+1961: A proposed bill would force any district under 200 students to consolidate.
 At the time, Washington had nine school districts remaining in the township.
 Only two of them, Districts 50 and 52, were above 200.

 Liberty School District, the last one-room schoolhouse in Tazewell County, closed in 1961 and consolidated with Pleasant View.
-Lafayette School was also being dismantled at that time with some students switching to District 50 and others going into the Morton School District.
+Lafayette School was also being dismantled then, with some students switching to District 50 and others going into the Morton School District.
 Hopewell School also consolidated into the Central School District.

 By 1968, Washington Township was down to only five grade school districts: 50, 51, 52, 622 (Pleasant View), and 49 (Columbia).
-During that year, an audit of the Washington schools was done to determine their needs.
+During that year, the Washington schools were audited to determine their needs.
 One of the recommendations to come from that audit was to form a unit district of all the schools in the town.
-At the time, this would have caused a multitude of problems on the taxing front and would have reduced the amount of funds the schools received from its residents by 50%, so the recommendation was not pursued.
+At the time, this would have caused many problems on the taxing front and would have reduced the funds the schools received from its residents by 50%, so the recommendation was not pursued.

 The vote results were staggering.
 33% of registered voters turned out for this special election, and the unit district proposal was crushed by nearly a 5 to 1 margin, 2540-591.
 Voters in all five grade school precincts turned it down.